theramiyer/blog/content/post/2019/how-to-survive-a-heart-attack-when-alone.md

 A valid question.

 First of all, maintaining a calm, regular breath may help with the cardiac rhythm and the blood pressure.
-It also helps you think straight during a moment at which to think as straight as possible.
+It also helps you think straight.
 Your instinct would be to panic; conscious, controlled, calm breaths will help counteract the ill effects of adrenaline.
 If you're losing balance or fainting, well-defined rhythmic breath could help.

 Second, you need to limit your movements.
 Therefore, you pick up the things you need in one go and then get to a state of rest.
 Your phone is a lifesaver.
 It helps you communicate.
 Next, taking an Aspirin reduces the chances of a clot forming in the artery that may have ruptured (and could prevent a cardiac arrest).
 Aspirin acts on the platelets and prevents them from coming together to coagulate.
 But remember, an open artery will lead to internal bleeding, and hence the necessity for medical help.
 This is about weighing the less harmful option; a little internal bleeding against cardiac complications.